fjarri/reikna/doc/source/tutorial-modules.rst

 ========

 Snippets are ``Mako`` template defs (essentially functions returning rendered text) with the associated dictionary of render keywords.
-Some computations which are parametrized by custom code (for example, :py:class:`~reikna.elementwise.Elementwise`) require this code to be provided in form of a snippet with a certain call signature.
+Some computations which are parametrized by custom code (for example, :py:class:`~reikna.pureparallel.PureParallel`) require this code to be provided in form of a snippet with a certain call signature.
 When a snippet is used in a template, the result is quite straightworward: its template function is called, rendering and returning its contents, just as a normal ``Mako`` def.

 Let us demonstrate it with a simple example.